pawurb/Locker/README.md

 * `_feedAddress` -`[address]` address of a ChainLink price feed oracle
 * `_precision` - `[int256] precision of returned price values, e.g., `10e7` for dollars and `10e5` for cents

 You can only configure each token once.
-After it is configured you can increase the expected minimum price, and lock for days duration.
+After it is configured, you can increase the expected minimum price and lock for days duration.
 Using the following methods:

 `increaseMinExpectedPrice(string memory _symbol, int256 _newMinExpectedPrice)`
 * `_symbol` - `[string]` symbol of a token